Skip to content

 When paying for a professional installation, you want to make sure its done correctly with quality components.
 That why we would suggest only working with a company that belongs to the following organisations.
 You can learn more and find contact details in our Advice Directory.

 These organisations are there to look out for the interest of the consumer.
 By enforcing strict quality and performance standards, you know that any certified provider has met those standards, as assessed by an impartial third party.
-Assessments are carried out every 3 years, therefore you can be assured its never been longer than that since they’ve been checked.
+An assessment occurs every 3 years, ensuring that it has never exceeded that duration since their last check, giving you confidence in the ongoing scrutiny of certified providers.

-Making sure your installer is registered with one of these bodies is also important when it comes to your insurance as most insurance companies will ask if its fitted and maintained by a company registered with one of them.
+Ensuring that your installer is registered with one of these bodies is crucial for your insurance, as most insurance companies inquire whether it’s fitted and maintained by a company registered with them.

 • 1